JoostMolenaar/jjm.xml/README.md

 # xmlist

-`xmlist` is a module for generating XNL, which it represents by lists and tuples.
+`xmlist` is a module for generating XML, which it represents by lists and tuples.

 ## using xmlist